barryclark/jekyll-now/_pages/about.md

 Gradueded 2008 University of Warsaw, Faculty of Mathematics, Informatics and Mechanics ![MIMUW][https://www.mimuw.edu.pl/]

-Software Developer/Architect with over 15 years of experience, flustered with aproch "It works on my computer" use DevOps pratice for over 11 years, natural path going Cloud 7 years.
+Software Developer/Architect with over 15 years of experience, flustered with approach "It works on my computer" use DevOps practice for over 11 years, natural path going Cloud 7 years.

 Passionate about ALM, Cloud, Server less, Infrastructure as Code :)